Fermion doubling theorems in 2D non-Hermitian systems for Fermi points and exceptional points

 By a similar derivation, we can prove the same property also for surface FPs.
-That is, if there are surface FPs violating the doubling theorem in an inversion or reflection-symmetric system, the bulk must be gapless and must have at least one exceptional Fermi line.
+That is, if there are surface FPs violating the doubling theorem in an inversion or reflection-symmetric system, the bulk must be gapless (no point gap at the FP energy level) and must have at least one Fermi line.
 In the SM~\cite{supp_info} we present an example of a 3D non-Hermitian lattice model, which exhibits these anomalous surface EPs and FPs together with bulk Fermi lines and exceptional lines.